-Antero Midstream's general partner may not be removed unless that removal is for cause and is approved by the vote of the holders of not less than $66^2/3\%$ of the outstanding units, voting together as a single class, including units held by Antero Midstream's general partner and its affiliates, and Antero Midstream receives an opinion of counsel regarding limited liability and tax matters.
+Antero Midstream's general partner may not be removed unless that removal is for cause and is approved by the vote of the holders of not less than $66^{2}/3\%$ of the outstanding units, voting together as a single class, including units held by Antero Midstream's general partner and its affiliates, and Antero Midstream receives an opinion of counsel regarding limited liability and tax matters.
 Any removal of Antero Midstream's general partner is also subject to the approval of a successor general partner by the vote of the holders of a majority of the outstanding common units, voting as a class.
-The ownership of more than $33^1/3\%$ of the outstanding units by Antero Midstream's general partner and its affiliates gives them the ability to prevent Antero Midstream's general partner's removal.
+The ownership of more than $33^{1}/3\%$ of the outstanding units by Antero Midstream's general partner and its affiliates gives them the ability to prevent Antero Midstream's general partner's removal.
 Immediately following the closing of this offering, Antero Resources will own approximately 59% of Antero Midstream's outstanding limited partner interests.

 In the event of the removal of Antero Midstream's general partner or withdrawal of Antero Midstream's general partner where that withdrawal violates Antero Midstream's partnership agreement, a successor general partner will have the option to purchase the general partner interest and incentive distribution rights of the departing general partner and its affiliates for a cash payment equal to the fair market value of those interests.
-Under all other circumstances where Antero Midstream's general partner withdraws, the departing general partner will have the option to require the successor general partner to purchase the general partner interest and the incentive distribution rights of the departing general partner and its affiliates for fair market value.
+Under all other circumstances where Antero Midstream's general partner withdraws, the departing general partner will have the option to require the successor general partner to purchase the general partner interest and the incentive distribution rights of the departing general partner interest and the incentive distribution rights of the departing general partner interest and the incentive distribution rights of the departing general partner and its affiliates for fair market value.
 In each case, this fair market value will be determined by agreement between the departing general partner and the successor general partner.
-If no agreement is reached, an independent investment banking firm or other independent expert selected by the departing general partner and the successor general partner will determine the fair market value.
-Or, if the departing general partner and the successor general partner cannot agree upon an expert, then an expert chosen by agreement of the experts selected by each of them will determine the fair market value.
+If no agreement is reached, an independent investment banking firm or other independent expert selected by the departing general partner and the successor general partner and the successor general partner cannot agree upon an expert, then an expert chosen by agreement of the experts selected by each of them will determine the fair market value.